 Written by Taylor Baker 48/100 Before talking about Antoine Fuqua's The Guilty one has to mention the Danish film on which it's based.
 Gustav Möller's Den skyldige which translates to The Guilty, was submitted by Denmark for their Foreign Language … Continue reading.

 Written by Maria Athayde 60/100 Julia directed by Julie Cohen and Betsy West, who were nominated for best documentary feature for RBG in 2019, chronicles the life of American icon and chef Julia Child.
 Much like RBG this is an … Continue reading.

 Written by Anna Harrison 60/100 Ivan Grbovic’s Drunken Birds is many things.
 It’s a love story about a man named Willy (Jorge Antonio Guerrero of Roma) and a woman named Marlena (Yoshira Escárrega), who is the girlfriend of Willy’s cartel … Continue reading.

 Written by Taylor Baker 10/100 Theodore Melfi's long awaited feature film follow up to 2016's Hidden Figures is a an schlocky melodrama with paper thin characters and paper thin ideas.
 Melfi reteams with Melissa McCarthy who plays Lilly Maynard.
 A … Continue reading.

 Written by Maria Athayde *No Rating/100 How do you review or critique a documentary that has been publicly disavowed by its main subject?
 This was my biggest challenge when it comes to this review.
 As soon as I finished watching … Continue reading.

-A film that oftentimes wants to forget its heritage.
+Written by Alexander Reams 86/100 A film that oftentimes wants to forget its heritage.
 Nadav Lapid’s sophomore effort Ahed’s Knee (also one of the stranger titles of a film in 2021), is possibly the most 2021 a 2021 film can … Continue reading.